University of Pennsylvania College of Arts and Sciences: History

-The College of Arts & Sciences was preceded by two schools, the Charity School and the Academy of Philadelphia.
+The College of Arts and Sciences was preceded by two schools, the Charity School and the Academy of Philadelphia.
 Initially organized by the founder of Methodism, George Whitefield, as "Charity School," a secondary school known as "Academy of Philadelphia" was eventually founded by Benjamin Franklin in 1749, and was expanded to include a collegiate division known as "College of Philadelphia" in 1755 when it obtained a charter from Thomas Penn and Richard Penn in 1755.
 Due in part to the influence of early Methodism's religious leaders, the college was based in George Whitfield's "New Building", on Ninth Street in Center City, Philadelphia.

 Benjamin Franklin served as the institution's first president until 1755, and continued to serve as a trustee until his death in 1790.
-Unlike other Colonial American colleges at the time, which educated young men for the Christian Ministry, the College was innovative in that it was founded as a nonsectarian institution meant to train students for leadership in business, government and public service.
+Unlike other Colonial American colleges at the time, which educated young men for the Christian Ministry, the college was innovative in that it was founded as a nonsectarian institution meant to train students for leadership in business, government and public service.
 However, Penn's first Provost, William Smith, turned the curriculum back to religious channels after succeeding Franklin.
 The first class graduated in 1757.

 In 1765, John Morgan, a graduate of the Class of 1757, established a medical college at the school, now known as the Perelman School of Medicine, which was the first medical school in the United States.

-By the beginning of the American Revolutionary War, the college had already educated some of the nation's foremost political leaders, including James Wilson, Founding Father and the first Associate Justice of the Supreme Court of the United States; Francis Hopkinson, Founding Father and the first judge of the United States District Court for the Eastern District of Pennsylvania under General George Washington; and Hugh Williamson, Founding Father, and author of several of the 'Letters of Sylvia.
+By the beginning of the American Revolutionary War, the college had already educated some of the nation's foremost political leaders, including James Wilson, Founding Father and the first Associate Justice of the Supreme Court of the United States; Francis Hopkinson, Founding Father and the first judge of the United States District Court for the Eastern District of Pennsylvania under General George Washington; and Hugh Williamson, Founding Father, and author of several of the Letters of Sylvia.